-ER was one of the most learned Oriental scholars of his time and also interested in French literature.
+Renaudot was one of the most learned Oriental scholars of his time and also interested in French literature.
 Most of his writings appeared in his late years.
 The most important was the history of Coptic patriarchs collected from Arabic (including Islamic) sources.
-He has a large collection of Oriental manuscripts, which ended up in the Bibliotheque nationale.
+He had a large collection of Oriental manuscripts, which ended up in the Bibliotheque nationale.

-For Indology ER is important for his translation of two early and important Arabic travel accounts.
+For Indology Renaudot is important for his translation of two early and important Arabic travel accounts.
 The translation is deemed very good, though his notes are often uncritical.
-To it is appended a study of the history of Christianity, Judaism and Islam in China.
-He was criticized of his critical attitude with Jesuit eulogies of China and some suggested that the whole translation was a fake.
+To this is appended a study of the history of Christianity, Judaism and Islam in China.
+He was criticized of his critical attitude to Jesuit eulogies of China and some suggested that the whole translation was a fake.
 The Arabic original was found again only by de Guignes in 1787.

-Publications: a great number of publications on Oriental patristics and like, e.g. Historia patriarcharum Alexandrinorum Jacobitarum a D. Marco usque ad finem saeculi XIII.
-1713; Liturgiarum orientalium collectio.
+Publications: A great number of publications on Oriental patristics and like, e.g. Historia patriarcharum Alexandrinorum Jacobitarum a D. Marco usque ad finem saeculi XIII.
+P. 1713; Liturgiarum orientalium collectio.
 1-2.
-1716.
+P. 1716.